AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 **Tags:**
 - Should consist only alphanumeric characters, with no spaces
-- Should be case-sensitive: A tag "Brother" is considered different from "brother".
+- Are case-sensitive: A tag "Brother" is considered different from "brother".
   - The only exception to this are the `groom` and `bride` tags.
 These tags are case-insensitive.
   - Different casing variations of them (e.g., "GROOM, "Groom", "gRoOm") will not be permitted if the wedding already has a person with that corresponding tag.
 - Only one person in each wedding may have the `groom` and `bride` tag, specified with `t/groom` and `t/bride` respectively.